ibm-cloud-docs/cis/cli/cli-glb.md

                    }
    -j, --json-file  A file contains input JSON data.

-   -i, --instance   Instance name.
+   `-i, --instance INSTANCE_NAME`   Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.

-   -o, --output     Specify output format, only JSON is supported now.
+   `--output FORMAT`     Specify output format, only JSON is supported now.

-  **Output Table Columns**

-   * ID
-   * Name
-   * Created On
-   * Modified On
-   * Description
-   * Enabled
-   * Minimum Origins
-   * Monitor
-   * Healthy Status
-   * Origins
-   * Notification Email
-   * Check Regions

 ## Show GLB pool
 **NAME**